germain-hug/Deep-RL-Keras/README.md

 <br />

 ## Double Deep Q-Network with Prioritized Experience Replay (DDQN + PER)
+We can improve our system by adding in Prioritized Experience Replay (PER), which aims at performing importance sampling on the gathered experience.
+Here, the experience is ranking by its TD-Error, whose value is obtained when computing targets.

 ```bash
 $ python3 main.py --type DDQN --env CartPole-v1 --batch_size 512 --with_PER